Click here to download a copy of the articles of organization of the Southern Risk and Insurance Association.

 Article 4.
 Location

-Location of the principal office shall be the College or University of the Secretary/Treasurer.
+Location of the principal office shall be the College or University of the Treasurer.

 Article 5.
 Officers and Directors

-The Board of Directors shall have full authority to act in behalf of the Association in any matters not reserved to the membership in the Articles or Bylaws and which are necessary or incidental to effecting the purposes of the Association.
-The Board of Directors shall consist of the officers, the immediate past president, and six additional members elected thereto.
+The Board of Directors shall have full authority to act on behalf of the Association in any matters not reserved to the membership in the Articles or Bylaws and which are necessary or incidental to effecting the purposes of the Association.
+The Board of Directors shall consist of the officers, the immediate past president, and additional members elected thereto.
+Following the process outlined in the SRIA Board Reorganization Plan that was passed by a vote of the regular membership on [insert formal date of passage] and is held on file by the Secretary, the number of directors will be systematically reduced over a period of three years, resulting in a board composed of six officers (including past president) and two directors beginning in the 2025-2026 board year.
+In the event a vote is held among the Board of Directors which results in a tied outcome, the tie will be broken by the President.

-The Association shall have the following elective officers: a President, a First Vice President, a Second Vice President, and a Secretary/Treasurer.
+The Association shall have the following elective officers: a President, a First Vice President, a Second Vice President, a Secretary, and a Treasurer.

 Article 6.
 Membership